-Pro8l3m consists of Oskar (Oskar Tuszyński) and Steez83 (Piotr Szulc) – producers and DJs, known from collaborations with Hemp Gru, JWP/BC, and Sokół & Marysia Starosta, as well as from events around the Rap History Warsaw project.
-As the name of the duo indicates, they were born in 1983 and have started collaboration in 2013.
+PRO8L3M consists of Oskar (Oskar Tuszyński) and Steez83 (Piotr Szulc) – producers and DJs, known from collaborations with Hemp Gru, JWP/BC, and Sokół & Marysia Starosta, as well as from events around the Rap History Warsaw project.
+As the name of the duo indicates, they were born in 1983 and began collaborating in 2013.

-In that year, they released their debut EP C30-C39, consisting of underground sounds in which we can hear the rap rhythms characteristic of 90s Warsaw, as well as the futuristic sounds of synthesisers.
-The mini-album was promoted by music videos for the songs Opowieść o Tobie and Tori Black.
+That year, they released their debut EP C30-C39, consisting of underground sounds in which we can hear the rap rhythms characteristic of '90s Warsaw, as well as the futuristic sounds of synthesisers.
+The mini-album was promoted by music videos for the songs Opowieść o Tobie (Story About You) and Tori Black.
 Additionally, graffiti appeared in the city centre of Warsaw saying ‘Pro8l3m łaki (the Polish transcription of the adjective ‘wack’ from the expression ‘wack MC’).

-In the spring of 2014, Pro8l3m released their most unexpected piece: Krzyk, inspired by the biography of Ryszard Siwiec.
-He was a former Home Army resistance member who committed suicide by self-immolation during the national harvest festival taking place at the 10th-Anniversary Stadium in Warsaw to protest against the Warsaw Pact and the invasion of Czechoslovakia in 1968.
-The song was composed for the film Pocztówki z Republiki Absurdu (Postcards from the Republic of Absurd, trans.
-MM).
+In the spring of 2014, PRO8L3M released their most unexpected piece: Krzyk (Shout), inspired by the biography of Ryszard Siwiec.
+He was a former Home Army resistance member who committed suicide by self-immolating during the national harvest festival taking place at the 10th-Anniversary Stadium in Warsaw.
+His action was a protest against the Warsaw Pact and the invasion of Czechoslovakia in 1968.
+The song was composed for the film Pocztówki z Republiki Absurdu (Postcards from the Republic of the Absurd).

 The Man That Makes Every Music Video Go Viral

-In September 2014, Pro8l3m recorded Art Brut, which became an instant hit.
+In September 2014, PRO8L3M recorded Art Brut, which became an instant hit.
 Art Brut was a conceptual project and the majority of its songs were based on samples of Polish popular music from the 1970s and 1980s – including Halina Frąckowiak, Krystyna Prońko and the group Dwa Plus Jeden.
-They also used lines of dialogue from gangster films such as Chęcińki’s Big Shar and Lubaszenko’s Cheat.
-The album was promoted by the singles Stówa (much later they released a video for this song in 360 VR technology), TEB 200-1 and Jakby Kończył Się.
+They also used lines of dialogue from gangster films such as Sylwester Chęcińki’s Big Shar and Olaf Lubaszenko’s Cheat.
+The album was promoted by the singles Stówa (much later they released a video for this song in 360 VR technology), TEB 200-1 and Jakby Kończył Się (As If It Were Ending).
 All of the songs were published on YouTube as one single piece – the artists wanted the music to be listened to from beginning to end.

 Electroacoustic Music in Poland